blaet/messagebird-sms-api-ruby/README.md

 * Please try not to mess with the Rakefile, version, or history.
 If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Credits
-Based on the API example on https://www.messagebird.com/nl/sms-api#ruby
+Based on the API example at https://www.messagebird.com/nl/sms-api#ruby

 ## Licence
 See the LICENCE file for licensing information.